conan-io/docs/reference/configuration_files/global_conf.rst

     $ conan config list

+    core.cache:storage_path: Absolute path where the packages and database are stored core.download:download_cache: Define path to a file download cache core.download:parallel: Number of concurrent threads to download packages core.download:retry: Number of retries in case of failure when downloading from Conan server core.download:retry_wait: Seconds to wait between download attempts from Conan server core.gzip:compresslevel: The Gzip compresion level for Conan artifacts (default=9) core.net.http:cacert_path: Path containing a custom Cacert file core.net.http:clean_system_proxy: If defined, the proxies system env-vars will be discarded core.net.http:client_cert: Path or tuple of files containing a client cert (and key) core.net.http:max_retries: Maximum number of connection retries (requests library) core.net.http:no_proxy_match: List of urls to skip from proxies configuration core.net.http:proxies: Dictionary containing the proxy configuration
+    core.net.http:timeout: Number of seconds without response to timeout (requests library) core.package_id:default_build_mode: By default, 'None'
+    core.package_id:default_embed_mode: By default, 'full_mode'
+    core.package_id:default_non_embed_mode: By default, 'minor_mode'
+    core.package_id:default_python_mode: By default, 'minor_mode'
+    core.package_id:default_unknown_mode: By default, 'semver_mode'
-    core.package_id:msvc_visual_incompatible: Allows opting-out the fallback from the new msvc compiler to the Visual Studio compiler existing binaries core:default_build_profile: Defines the default build profile (None by default) core:default_profile: Defines the default host profile ('default' by default) core:required_conan_version: Raise if current version does not match the defined range tools.android:ndk_path: Argument for the CMAKE_ANDROID_NDK
+    core.upload:retry: Number of retries in case of failure when uploading to Conan server core.upload:retry_wait: Seconds to wait between upload attempts to Conan server core:allow_uppercase_pkg_names: Temporarily (will be removed in 2.X) allow uppercase names core:default_build_profile: Defines the default build profile (None by default) core:default_profile: Defines the default host profile ('default' by default) core:non_interactive: Disable interactive user input, raises error if input necessary core:required_conan_version: Raise if current version does not match the defined range. tools.android:ndk_path: Argument for the CMAKE_ANDROID_NDK
-    tools.apple.xcodebuild:verbosity: Verbosity level for xcodebuild: 'verbose' or 'quiet tools.apple:enable_arc: (boolean) Enable/Disable ARC Apple Clang flags tools.apple:enable_bitcode: (boolean) Enable/Disable Bitcode Apple Clang flags tools.apple:enable_visibility: (boolean) Enable/Disable Visibility Apple Clang flags tools.apple:sdk_path: Path for the sdk location.
-This value will be passed as SDKROOT or -isysroot depending on the generator used tools.build.cross_building:can_run: Set the return value for the 'conan.tools.build.can_run()' tool tools.build:cflags: List of extra C flags used by different toolchains like CMakeToolchain, AutotoolsToolchain and MesonToolchain tools.build:compiler_executables: Defines a Python dict-like with the compilers path to be used.
+    tools.apple.xcodebuild:verbosity: Verbosity level for xcodebuild: 'verbose' or 'quiet tools.apple:enable_arc: (boolean) Enable/Disable ARC Apple Clang flags tools.apple:enable_bitcode: (boolean) Enable/Disable Bitcode Apple Clang flags tools.apple:enable_visibility: (boolean) Enable/Disable Visibility Apple Clang flags tools.apple:sdk_path: Path to the SDK to be used tools.build.cross_building:can_run: Bool value that indicates whether is possible to run a non-native app on the same architecture.
+It's used by 'can_run' tool tools.build:cflags: List of extra C flags used by different toolchains like CMakeToolchain, AutotoolsToolchain and MesonToolchain tools.build:compiler_executables: Defines a Python dict-like with the compilers path to be used.
 Allowed keys {'c', 'cpp', 'cuda', 'objc', 'objcxx', 'rc', 'fortran', 'asm', 'hip', 'ispc'}
-    tools.build:cxxflags: List of extra CXX flags used by different toolchains like CMakeToolchain, AutotoolsToolchain and MesonToolchain tools.build:defines: List of extra definition flags used by different toolchains like CMakeToolchain and AutotoolsToolchain tools.build:exelinkflags: List of extra flags used by CMakeToolchain for CMAKE_EXE_LINKER_FLAGS_INIT variable tools.build:jobs: Default compile jobs number -jX Ninja, Make, /MP VS (default: max CPUs) tools.build:linker_scripts: List of linker scripts used by different toolchains like CMakeToolchain, AutotoolsToolchain and MesonToolchain tools.build:sharedlinkflags: List of extra flags used by CMakeToolchain for CMAKE_SHARED_LINKER_FLAGS_INIT variable tools.build:skip_test: Do not execute CMake.test() and Meson.test() when enabled tools.build:sysroot: Pass the --sysroot=<tools.build:sysroot> flag if available.
+    tools.build:cxxflags: List of extra CXX flags used by different toolchains like CMakeToolchain, AutotoolsToolchain and MesonToolchain tools.build:defines: List of extra definition flags used by different toolchains like CMakeToolchain and AutotoolsToolchain tools.build:download_source: Force download of sources for every package tools.build:exelinkflags: List of extra flags used by CMakeToolchain for CMAKE_EXE_LINKER_FLAGS_INIT variable tools.build:jobs: Default compile jobs number -jX Ninja, Make, /MP VS (default: max CPUs) tools.build:linker_scripts: List of linker script files to pass to the linker used by different toolchains like CMakeToolchain, AutotoolsToolchain, and MesonToolchain tools.build:sharedlinkflags: List of extra flags used by CMakeToolchain for CMAKE_SHARED_LINKER_FLAGS_INIT variable tools.build:skip_test: Do not execute CMake.test() and Meson.test() when enabled tools.build:sysroot: Pass the --sysroot=<tools.build:sysroot> flag if available.
 (None by default)